 - Do not use massage therapy to replace conventional care or to postpone seeing a health care provider about a medical problem.

 - If you have a medical condition and are unsure whether massage therapy would be appropriate for you, discuss your concerns with your health care provider, who may also be able to help you select a massage therapist.

 - Ask about the training, experience, and credentials of the massage therapist you are considering.
 Also ask about the number of treatments that might be needed, the cost, and insurance coverage.

 - For more tips on finding a complementary health practitioner, such as a massage therapist, see the National Center for Complementary and Integrative Health’s (NCCIH) Web page How To Find a Complementary Health Practitioner.

-- Tell all your health care providers about any complementary health approaches you use.
+- Tell all your health care providers about any complementary and integrative health approaches you use.
 Give them a full picture of what you do to manage your health.
 This will ensure coordinated and safe care.
-For tips about talking with your health care providers about complementary health approaches, see NCCIH’s Time to Talk campaign.

 For More Information